-So what is so hard about "purchase-money security interest?"
+So what is so hard about "purchase-money security interest?
 Quite a bit, it turns out.
 Like many things in the bankruptcy code and in commercial law generally, there is more than meets the eye.
 In recent times it has become commonplace for debtors to pay for their cars over five or even seven years.
-Often these cars depreciate more quickly than the principal balance of the debt is paid down.
+Typically cars depreciate more quickly than the principal balance of the debt is paid down.
 When that happens the debtor is said to have a "negative equity" in his car or to be "upside down"; he owes more on the debt than the car is worth.

-The problem in this case comes when the debtor, having already enjoyed the accelerated gratification of a fancy pickup purchased on credit, returns for a new pickup before he has paid off the debt on the old one.
-When he buys the new pickup, he incurs a new debt that includes not only the sticker price of the new vehicle, but also payments for extended warranties, other dealer provided services (such as special paint coatings), license fees, assorted taxes, and an amount to cover the "negative equity."
+The problem in this case comes when the debtor returns for a new vehicle before he has paid off the debt on the old one.
+When he buys the new car, he incurs a new debt that includes not only the sticker price on the new vehicle, but also payments for dealer provided products and services (such as extended service contacts),license fees, assorted taxes, and an amount to cover the "negative equity."
 The "negative equity" is the amount by which his debt against the trade-in exceeds the value of the trade-in.
-In effect, the dealer has to raise the price of the new pickup to cover the expense incurred to satisfy the negative equity.
+This transaction only works if the price paid to acquire the new vehicle covers the expense incurred to satisfy the negative equity.

 Now there is a problem.
-Is a security interest that secures not only the sticker price on the new car but the remaining balance on the old car regarded as a "purchase-money security interest?"
+Is a security interest that secures both the sticker price on the new car and the remaining balance on the old car regarded as a "purchase-money security interest?"
 The debtor, of course, says no. The creditor says yes.
-Relying principally on Georgia state law for the definition of purchase money, the court below held that the security interest covering the negative equity was a purchase money security interest and was entitled to the new protection in BAPCPA against cramdown.
+Relying principally on Georgia state law for the definition of purchase money, while citing other statutory authority for the definition of "sales price," the District Court below held that the security interest covering the negative equity was a purchase money security interest and was entitled to the new protection in BAPCPA against cramdown.

 Although it is stuffed with definitions, the bankruptcy code has no definition of "purchase-money security interest."
 It seems likely that Congress intended the term to have a federal law meaning drawn from the language, from inferences about Congressional intent, from commercial practice, and by analogy to state law and to other federal law.
 It is also possible that Congress intended to use state law definitions.
 Whether one regards the words as federal or state, the outcome is the same.
 Even if Congress intended a federal definition, that definition would have to lean heavily on state statutes that define the term.
 If Congress wanted to adopt state law definitions, those same statutes would be applied directly.